Yehuda-Edelstein/dumbnail/README.md

 The truth is making this a social media/community isn't as important to me as having the best and biggest meme site out there.
 Meaning, what I care most about is Meme Integrity.
 If you want to add a Tumblr template, the colors, fonts, look should all be as close to the real thing as possible.

 ## Bugs
 The only big bug right now is that downloading a screenshot doesn't work on Safari.
-It's something to do with the package I'm using html-to-image.
-I filled out an issue https://github.com/bubkoo/html-to-image/issues/348 but no one has figured out how to fix it, or if they have, I can't figure out how to implement it.
+It's something to do with the package I'm using.
+I filled out an issue here https://github.com/bubkoo/html-to-image/issues/348 but no one has figured out how to fix it, or, if they have, I can't figure out how to implement it.

 ## Contributing
-New to open source, but I assume anyone who knows how to help will know how to contribute.
+I'm new to open source, but I assume anyone familiar knows how to help and will know how to contribute.
 I assume just make a pull request?

 ## Alas
-Any help would be awesome, any contribution.
+Any help would be awesome.
 I want to have fun and build something cool which is why I got into software in the first place.
-Even editing this README would be cool too.
+Even spellchecking this README would be great lol.

+## Templates
+#### Social Media Content
+- YouTube thumbnail, posts (both feed view and detail view, with including comments as an option)
+- Tweets, Twitter trending, threads (there's a lot here)
+- Instagram posts, stories
+- Reddit posts
+- LinkedIn posts
+- Tinder bio
+- Spotify song, playlist

+#### Messaging
+- iMessage (groups and DMs
+- WhatsApp (groups and DMs)
+- Tinder
+- ChatGPT
+- Instagram DMs
+- Reddit
+- UberEats, Uber, Lyft, and similiar delivery-style apps
+- Xbox live

+#### Legacy Memes
+- Distracted Boyfriend
+- Change My Mind
+- Exit 12
+- Basic meme creator, with lettering, etc.

+#### Unique Content
+- DraftKings, Fanduel parlays and DFS
+- Wordle
+- Yugeeoh cards
+- Yearbook photos
+- Billboards
+- FaceTime
+- Google, Bing search results

 ~ Y.E.